-It is usually a good idea to talk with the landlord in person, too.
-If you must cancel a lease before its expiration date, perhaps the landlord wil accept the security deposit as the total financial obligation.
-If so, be sure to obtain a signed agreement to this effect from the landlord.
-When you move from a rental until - no matter the duration - be sure to settle all accounts.
-Terminate utility service the day you leave; notify the landlord, yost office and others of your new address; and make other arrangements to minimize inconvenience to the landlord or the new tenants.
-One of the most important responsibilities as a tenarri is to leave the premises in a clean condition for the next occupant.
-Be sure to vacuum, sweet clean all rooms, cabinets and appliances, as well as other areas specified in the terms and conditions of the rental agreement.
-Take a last walk-through with the landlord.
+It is usually a good idea to talk with the landiord in person, too.
+If you must cancel a lease before its expiration date, perhaps the landiord will accept the security deposit as the total financial obligation.
+If so, be sure to obtain a signed agreement to this effect from the landiord When you move from a rental unit - no matter the duration - be sure to settle all accounts.
+Terminate utility service the day you leave, notify the landion, post office and dhers of your new address and make other arrangements to minimize monvenience to the landion of the new tenants.
+One of the most important responsibilities as a tenant is to leave the premises in a clean condition for the next occupant.
+Be sure to vacuum, sweep, clean all rooms, cabinets and appliances, as well as other areas specified in the terms and conditions of the rental agreement.
+Take a tast walk-through with the landford.
 Note any damages in writing and reach a final agreement.